 This is a way of measuring pressure, and is commonly used by the building industry.

 ‘Qualifying repairs’ means repairs that your landlord must make, under the ‘Right to Repair‘ scheme.
-They include repairs to windows, doors, leaky roofs and electrical issues; see a full list on this page from the Citizens’ Advice Bureau.
+In England, they include repairs to windows, doors, leaky roofs and electrical issues; see a full list on this page from the Citizens’ Advice Bureau.

 A representative is an elected person such as a Member of Parliament, a local councillor, an Assembly member, etc.